Let's go see the natural Akita cedars [2] A forest of natural Akita cedars with giant trees over 200 years old

 table of contents

-- 1 Shichizayama has been carefully protected since the Edo period as a direct mountain of the Kubota domain.
+- 1 Shichizayama has been carefully protected since the Edo period as a direct mountain of the Kubota domain

 - 2 A natural Akita cedar forest protected as the "Shichizayama Nature Observation Education Forest"

-- 3 Yatate Pass is located on the border between Akita and Aomori prefectures, and was the site of a long-running border dispute during the Edo period.
+- 3 Yatate Pass is located on the border between Akita and Aomori prefectures, and was the site of a long-running border dispute during the Edo period

-- 4 The few remaining natural Akita cedar forests at Yatate Pass are protected as the Yatate Pass Recreation Forest.
+- 4 The few remaining natural Akita cedar forests at Yatate Pass are protected as the Yatate Pass Recreation Forest

 - 5 The natural forest where old tales are passed down and the Thirty-three Kannon stone statues remain: "Fusazumiyama Nature Observation and Education Forest"

-- 6 Hirataki Nature Observation and Education Forest - Forest of Interaction - is a recreational forest developed in a natural Akita cedar forest.
+- 6 Hirataki Nature Observation and Education Forest - Forest of Interaction - is a recreational forest developed in a natural Akita cedar forest

 - 7 80 huge cedar trees line the left and right of Kinpu Shrine

-Shichizayama has been carefully protected since the Edo period as a direct mountain of the Kubota domain.
+Shichizayama has been carefully protected since the Edo period as a direct mountain of the Kubota domain

-During the Edo period, Shichizayama an Ojikiyama (direct mountain ) under the direct management of the Kubota Domain (Akita Domain).
-The surrounding cedar trees were sold in large quantities, mainly in Edo, and the mountain became so bald that there were no more trees to cut.
-However, the cedar trees on Shichizayama could not be touched, and miraculously, a natural Akita cedar forest remained.
+During the Edo period, "Nanazayama" was carefully protected as a "directly managedmountain(Akita Domain).
+The surrounding cedar trees were sold in large quantities, mainly to Edo, and the mountain became so barren that there were no more trees left to cut.
+However, the cedar trees on "Nanazayama" remained untouched, and miraculously, a forest of natural Akita cedar trees survived.

-The Edo period travel writer Sugae Masumi also visited Shichizayama in 1802 and painted a picture of the scenery from the opposite bank.
+The Edo period travel writer Sugae Masumi also visited Shichizayama in 1802 and painted a picture of the scenery from the opposite bank

 A natural Akita cedar forest protected as the "Shichizayama Nature Observation Education Forest"